Docutils | Overview | About | Users | Reference | Developers

 • docutils.parsers.rst.states: more complete documentation of parser internals.

-• docs/ref/doctree.txt: DTD element structural relationships, semantics, and attributes.
+• docs/ref/doctree.rst: DTD element structural relationships, semantics, and attributes.
 In progress; element descriptions to be completed.

 • Document the pending elements, how they're generated and what they do.